 People who are defined as clinically extremely vulnerable are at very high risk of severe illness from COVID-19.
-There are two ways you may be identified as clinically extremely vulnerable:
+There are three ways you may be identified as clinically extremely vulnerable:

 - you have one or more of the conditions listed on the Government website, Website: Definition of clinically extremely vulnerable groups from GOV.UK (opens in a new window)

 - your hospital clinician or GP has added you to the Shielded patients list from NHS (opens in a new window) because, based on their clinical judgement, they deem you to be at higher risk of serious illness if you catch the virus

 - You have been identified through the COVID-19 Population Risk Assessment (opens in a new window) as potentially being at high risk of serious illness if you catch the virus

 If you do not fall into any of these categories and have not been informed that you are on the Shielded patients list, follow the national restrictions.